OSGeo/gdal/doc/source/programs/gdal_raster.rst

       - buildvrt:  Build a virtual dataset (VRT).
       - convert: Convert a raster dataset.
       - info:    Return information on a raster dataset.
+      - overview:  Manage overviews of a raster dataset.
       - pipeline:  Process a raster dataset.
       - reproject: Reproject a raster dataset.